Noodles (NDLS)

 AI Analysis | Feedback

-Mike Hynes joined Noodles & Company as Chief Financial Officer in July 2023, bringing nearly 25 years of finance and accounting experience.
-Before Noodles, he held multiple leadership roles at Ruth's Hospitality Group since 2008, including Vice President of Finance and Accounting for Ruth's Chris Steak House, where he oversaw investor relations, strategic financial planning, and financial analysis.
-Ruth's Hospitality Group was acquired by Darden earlier in 2023.
-Earlier in his career, Mike held managerial positions at accounting firms such as RSM and Deloitte.
-He is a Certified Public Accountant.
+Mike Hynes joined Noodles & Company as Chief Financial Officer in July 2023, bringing over 25 years of finance and accounting experience.
+Before his role at Noodles, he held multiple leadership positions at Ruth's Hospitality Group, including Vice President of Finance and Accounting at Ruth's Chris Steak House, where he was responsible for investor relations, SEC reporting, strategic planning, and financial analysis.
+Earlier in his career, Mr. Hynes worked at firms such as RSM and Deloitte and is a Certified Public Accountant (CPA).
+Information regarding whether he founded or managed other companies, sold companies he was previously involved with to an acquirer, or has a pattern of managing companies backed by private equity firms is not available in the provided context.

 AI Analysis | Feedback